sib-swiss/containers-snakemake-training/docs/course_material/day2/2_introduction_snakemake.md

 #### Rule dependencies can be easier to write

-Creating rule dependencies using long filepaths can be cumbersome, especially when you are dealing with a large number of files/rules.
+Creating rule dependencies using long file paths can be cumbersome, especially when you are dealing with a large number of files/rules.
 But there is a dedicated Snakemake syntax that makes this process easier to set-up: it is possible (and recommended!) to refer to the output of a rule in another rule with the following syntax: `rules.<rule_name>.output`.
 It has several advantages, among which:

 * It limits the risk of error because you do not have to write filenames in several locations
 * A change in the output name will be automatically propagated to rules that depend on it, *i.e.* the name only has to be changed once